Maruha 78 (Seven Eight) Thermostat with Long Stroker for Best Radiator Performance

 It is considered that, in general, a low temperature thermostat wastes fuel through reducing burning efficiency in the engine.

-These features enable to perform the radiator effectively and to increase the cooling performance in severe driving conditions.
+These features enable the radiator to perform effectively and to increase the cooling performance in severe driving conditions.

 [NOTE]